HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 ---

-## 11. Next Steps
+## 10. Next steps

 This Dynamic DNS configuration is the foundation for broader reconfiguration:

 1. Migrate to IPv6 – replace IPv4 addressing with IPv6
 2. Introduce Managed Switches – VLAN support for tenant/service isolation
 3. Deploy OPNSense – central routing, firewalling, VLAN separation
-4. Adopt SDN principles – prepare for multi-tenant cloud simulation
+4. Adopt Software-Defined Networking (SDN) principles – prepare for multi-tenant cloud simulation

-Each step will be documented in follow-up guides and YouTube walkthroughs.
+I will document each step in follow-up guides and YouTube walk-throughs.